-Anthony Stagliano is a scholar of rhetoric and a film and media artist, whose research concerns the intersections of material theories of rhetoric, media theory, and theories of technology.
-His films and media art pieces have been shown in festivals and galleries around the world.
-His feature narrative film, Fade, was released theatrically and on DVD.
+Anthony Stagliano is a scholar of rhetoric and a film and media artist, whose academic and creative research concerns the relationships between technology and our lived being.
+His films and videos have been shown in festivals and galleries around the world.
+His feature narrative film, Fade, was released theatrically, on DVD, and on streaming platforms.
 His scholarship has appeared in Computers and Composition as well as the edited collections Tracing Rhetoric and Material Life and Rhetorical Machines.

 More about his work can be found at: www.anthonymstagliano.com.